RareSkills/RSA-presale-allowlist/README.md

 #### Metamorphic runtime code:
 ```
     bytecode:
-        33[msg.sender]14601f5760006000f35b73[CONTRACT FACTORY]fffe[DYANMIC MODULUS APPENDED AT THE END]
+        33[msg.sender]14601f5760006000f35b73[CONTRACT FACTORY]fffe[DYNAMIC MODULUS APPENDED AT THE END]

     CALLER                      -> Push msg.sender to stack
     PUSH20 [CONTRACT FACTORY]   -> Push contract factory address
     EQ                          -> If msg.sender == contract factory address, return 1
     PUSH1 0x1b                  -> Push JUMPDEST location
     JUMPI                       -> If EQ is true go to JUMPDEST
-    INVALID                     -> End Execution (If line reached they were not authroized to destruct this contract)
+    INVALID                     -> End Execution (If line reached they were not authorized to destruct this contract)
     JUMPDEST                    -> Came here from JUMP
     PUSH20 [CONTRACT FACTORY]   -> Address to send funds to
     SELFDESTRUCT                -> Delete contract code from the blockchain and send funds to previously pushed address and end execution